 Introductory Prayer: Lord, my prayer will “work” only if I have humility in your presence.
-So I am approaching you with meekness and humility of heart.
+So I will try to approach you now with meekness and humility of heart.
 I have an infinite need for you and your grace.
 Thinking about this helps me grow in humility.
 I trust in you and your grace.
 Thank you for the unfathomable gift of your love.

 Petition: Increase my faith, hope and love, Lord.

-Seeing with New Eyes: “You shall indeed hear but not understand; you shall indeed look but never see.”
+2. Seeing with New Eyes: “You shall indeed hear but not understand; you shall indeed look but never see.”
 We can view the world in a natural way or in a supernatural way.
 Faith, hope and love allow us to view the world supernaturally.
-A natural way of seeing things limits us in a thousand ways, because the natural universe is limited, passing and temporary.
+A natural way of seeing things limits us in a thousand ways, because the natural universe while great and ever expanding is still nonetheless limited, passing and temporary.
 The supernatural world seen through faith is unlimited, coming to fulfillment and lasting forever.
-Without faith we will hear but not understand, look intently but never see.
+Without faith we will hear but never understand, without hope we will live but never live and without love we may look ever so intently but never see.

-A Fighting Heart: Only when we fight to imitate Christ do we truly understand these words: “Blessed are your eyes, because they see, and your ears, because they hear.”
-This may be hard to understand, but it is so.
+3. A Fighting Heart: Only when we fight to imitate Christ do we really understand these words: “Blessed are your eyes, because they see, and your ears, because they hear.”
+This may be hard to understand, but that’s the way it is.
 To know Jesus, it is necessary to be like him.
 The moment we begin to fight for love of him we begin to be like him, and thus we begin to know him.
 To have a heart like Jesus’ it is necessary to fight and suffer – to fight and suffer without cowardice, without taking time out and without discouragement.

 Conversation with Christ: Lord, grant me the grace to fight with a spirit of faith, hope and love.
 I want to increase in these virtues and begin to see the world with your eyes – the eyes of the new man or woman in Christ.
-With you my future is always brighter than my past, filled with more hope and greater promise.
+With you my future is always brighter than my past, my future filled with true hope and solid promise.

 Resolution: Today, I will strive to see persons, actions and events from the viewpoint of faith.